 The 550-kilometer drive from Madrid to Seville takes about five hours and 30 minutes, making the trip considerably longer by car.
 Additionally, car rental rates in Spain can be rather expensive, especially for foreign drivers or during busy tourist seasons when companies raise their prices.
 However, with a rental car, you can also make a detour to destinations like Merida or Caceres on the way.

-If you're looking to save a bit of money on your trip and don't mind spending a few hours waiting in different cities between Madrid and Seville for transfers, taking the bus is the cheapest option available and ranges in price from 22 to 32 euros.
+If you're looking to save a bit of money on your trip and don't mind spending a few hours waiting in different cities between Madrid and Seville for transfers, taking the bus is the cheapest option available and ranges in price from 22 to 32 Euro.

 There are regular buses throughout the day between these two cities, but the journey takes upwards of six hours depending on your route.

-You'll need to search for "Sevilla," the Spanish name for Seville, when booking your tickets online at Secorbus, but you can also book in person at the Mendez Alvaro bus station in Madrid.
+You'll need to search for "Sevilla," the Spanish name for Seville when booking your tickets online at Secorbus, but you can also book in person at the Mendez Alvaro bus station in Madrid.

 Flying Between Madrid and Seville